GuildOfWeavers/distaff/docs/programs.md

 * The first block in the `true_branch` vector must be an instruction block which has `ASSERT` as its first operation.
 This guarantees that this branch can be executed only if the top of the stack is `1`.
 * The first block in the `false_branch` vector must be an instruction block which has `NOT ASSERT` as its first two instructions.
 This guarantees that this branch can be executed only if the top of the stack is `0`.
 * Within `true_branch` and `false_branch` vectors, an instruction block cannot be followed by another instructions block.
-* Number of instructions in an instruction block must be one less than a multiple of 16 (e.g. 15, 31, 47 etc.), unless it is the very last block in the `true_branch` or `false_branch` vectors.
-In such a case, the number of instructions must be a multiple of 16 (e.g. 16, 32, 48 etc.).

 #### Loop block
 A loop block is used to describe a sequence of instructions which is to be repeated zero or more times based on some condition (i.e. *while* statement).
 Structure of a loop block looks like so: